YashParmar05/ADAPT-CLONE/README.md

 ### Individual components

-You can run parts of the pipeline independently:
+You can run parts of the pipeline independently but need to fix path accordingly:

 ```bash
 # Token-based similarity